-FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT ("FERPA") NOTIFICATION

-Required annual notification to parents and eligible students regarding student records
+FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT ("FERPA") NOTIFICATION Required annual notification to parents/guardians and eligible students regarding student records guardian) and eligible students (students aged 18 years or older or attending an institution of postsecondary education).

-This Notification is required by the FERPA and provides you with important information regarding your rights as they relate to student educational records.
-It is directed to parents (including a natural parent, a guardian or an individual acting as a parent in the absence of a parent or guardian) and eligible students (students aged 18 years or older or attending an institution of postsecondary education).
+This Notification is required by the FERPA and provides parents/guardians with important information regarding their rights as it relates to student educational records.
+It is directed to parents/guardians (including a natural parent, a guardian or an individual acting as a parent in the absence of a parent or